wethod/learning-center-source/content/friday/index.md

 You can also insert some notes about the work you've done in each project.

-Each project can be pinned to find it faster later.
+Pin to the top of the list all the projects you usually work on.
+You will find it easily next time.

 {{< img-center src="/uploads/2021/04/26/timesheet-weekly.png" >}}